lFatality/ros_moveit_gazebo_ws/README.md

 Solution 6:
 The marker should be there, it's probably just too small to see.
 Go into `Planning Request -> Interactive Marker Size` and increase it.

-### Mobile Base

-Add Virtual Joint in the MoveIt! setup assistant.
-Choose the link you want to attach.
-This doesn't necessarily need to be the first link.